kitajchuk/KonamiCode/README.md

 konami-code
 ===========

-> A Konami Code class to listen and handle the input: up, up, down, down, left, right, left, right, b, a.
+> Listen and handle the input: up, up, down, down, left, right, left, right, b, a.
+Game on!